Last Updated on September 25, 2022 by Lori Geurin

-You’re probably aware of the healthful benefits (and deliciousness) of almonds.
+You’re likely aware of the health benefits of eating almonds.
 But have you ever tried using sweet almond oil on your skin or hair?
 It’s an amazing oil with impressive benefits for your overall health, hair, skin, and nails.
 Keep reading to learn 36 benefits of almond oil.

 Sweet Almond Oil Facts

 The scientific name for almond oil is Prunus dulcis.
 It is extracted from raw almonds, which are native to Asia and the Middle East.
 And it has an amazingly nutty scent!

 In the United States, many varieties of sweet almonds are grown in California.
 Sweet almond oil is rich in:

 - vitamin E

 - monounsaturated fatty acids

 - a variety of other minerals.

 Types of Almond Oil

 Sweet almond oil is safe to use in cooking, on hair and skin.
 But, bitter almond oil, extracted from bitter almonds, is toxic in small amounts because it contains cyanide.